sanjar29/tictactoegame/README.md

 ---

 ### 🚀 **Enjoy the Game!** 🥳
-If you like the game, give it a ⭐️ on GitHub and share it with your friends!
+If you like the game, please give it a ⭐️ on GitHub and share it with your friends!
 Let’s spread the fun! 😄